borgi-s/Geometrical_Optics_master/README.md

 - Designing and optimizing optical systems for specific applications.
 - We encourage you to explore the code and adapt it to your specific research or educational needs.
 If you find any issues or have suggestions for improvements, please feel free to contribute.

+## Descriptions

+Here are some short descriptions of what some of the files contain, and how they can be used.

+- 'image_processor.py' contain different functions and scripts to save and load DFXM images, analyse images with various function and much more.

+- 'functions.py' has all the functions used by the direct space scripts